tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

 #### Parallelization on clusters

-This section of the tutorial provides an introduction to the usage of *`systemPipeR`* on computer clusters.
+This section introduces the usage of *`systemPipeR`* on computer clusters.

 The computation of time-consuming steps can be greatly accelerated by processing many files in parallel using several compute nodes of a cluster, where a scheduling system is used for load balancing.

 The `resources` list object provides the number of independent parallel cluster processes defined under the `Njobs` element in the list.
 The following example